Ethanol (C2H5OH) can be made from corn. Corn is ground, and water and enzymes are added to break down the starch.

-The second enzyme, glucoamylase, is added during the passage to the fermentation tank.
-This enzyme breaks the dextrins into individual glucose molecules.
+During the passage to the fermentation, the second enzyme, glucoamylase is added to break the dextrins into individual glucose molecules.
+This step is called simultaneous saccharification fermentation (SSF).
 During fermentation the yeasts convert the simple sugar into ethanol.

 Download the application note in PDF by filling the form.